nsidc/granule-metgen/README.md

 Notes column key:

- OC = Optional configuration attributes (or elements of them) that may be represented in an .ini file.
+ OC = Optional configuration attributes (or elements of them) that may be represented in an .ini file in order to allow "nearly" compliant netCDF files to be run with MetGenC without premet/spatial files.
 See [Optional Configuration Elements](#optional-configuration-elements)

  P = Premet file attributes that may be specified in a premet file; when used, a `premet_dir`path must be defined in the .ini file.